ggez/ggez/README.md

 ### Features

 * Filesystem abstraction that lets you load resources from folders or zip files
-* Hardware-accelerated 2D rendering built on the `wgpu` graphics API
+* Hardware-accelerated 2D and 3D rendering built on the `wgpu` graphics API
 * Loading and playing .ogg, .wav and .flac files via the `rodio` crate
 * TTF font rendering with `glyph_brush`.
 * Interface for handling keyboard and mouse events easily through callbacks